-The Canadian Association of Fringe Festivals was formed to protect these four guiding principles, still in place today:
+The Canadian Association of Fringe Festivals was formed to protect these five guiding principles:

 - Fringe Festival producers have no control over the artistic content of each performance.
 The artistic freedom of the participants is unrestrained.